 - Hepatoblastoma and hepatocellular carcinoma types of liver tumors

 There is an increasing amount of research regarding cancer in children diagnosed after the age of 14.
 As these children are starting to enter young adulthood, they may have unique medical, social, and emotional needs that are different from younger children with cancer.
 They are part of a group often called adolescents and young adults (AYA).

-Most often, teenagers and young adults with cancer should be treated at a pediatric oncology center or at a center where medical oncologists (doctors who treat cancer with medication) and pediatric oncologists (doctors who treat children with cancer) work together to plan treatment.
+Most often, teenagers and young adults with cancer should be treated at a pediatric oncology center or at a center where medical oncologists, which are doctors who treat cancer, and pediatric oncologists, which are doctors who treat children with cancer, work together to plan treatment.
 This will ensure that they receive the newest treatments and are cared for by a team of doctors who are familiar with these diseases.
 This is especially important for teenagers who have lymphoma, leukemia, or bone tumors, since treatment by specialists familiar with these diseases has been shown to improve survival.